top of page

 This dramatic new musical stars Jeff Shankley (Starlight Express, Cats) as Monet, Dean John-Wilson (Your Lie in April: The Musical, The King and I) as Young Monet and Brooke Bazarian as Camille.

-Images from A Mirrored Monet | © Pamela Raith
+Key characters in A Mirrored Monet | © Pamela Raith

 Essential Information